F-I-D-O/Manuals/_manuals/Programming/Java/Java Programming Guide.md

+---
+title: "Installation"
+permalink: /docs/installation/
+excerpt: "Instructions for installing the theme for new and existing Jekyll based sites."
+last_modified_at: 2019-08-20T21:36:18-04:00
+toc: true
+---

 # Strings
 Classical string literals has to be enclosed in quotes (`"my string"`).
 They cannot contain some characters (newline, `"`).
 The backslash (`\`) character is reserved for Java escape sequences  and need to be ecaped as `\\`.